fermyon/advent-of-spin/CHALLENGE-4/README.md

 Welcome to challenge four of Fermyon’s Advent of Spin!

-This second challenge won't introduce you to any new concepts or SDKs, but we don't want to solidify the mindset that working with WebAssembly as a target, using your existing languages and toolchains, mean you can leverage those mature eco-systems of packages and examples.
+This fourth challenge won't introduce you to any new concepts or SDKs, but we don't want to solidify the mindset that working with WebAssembly as a target, using your existing languages and toolchains, mean you can leverage those mature eco-systems of packages and examples.

 This challenge is to help the elves write their first utility for Santa's big round the world trip.
 They need a service that can detect the distance between two points, as described by longitude and latitude coordinates.